gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 handshake of a further DTLS connection.
 Such connections can be initiated by any of the peers.
-Same as during the initial handshake, DTLS handshake messages are transported by means of DATA chunks with SCTP-DTLS PPID.
+Same as during the initial handshake, DTLS handshake messages are transported by means of DATA chunks with the DTLS Chunk Key-Management Messages PPID.

 ## SCTP Association Restart {#sctp-restart}